The 6 best stand mixers you need to see before you buy a KitchenAid - tested by experts

 While KitchenAid is the famed stand mixer brand out there, you could say that the kMix is in fact, the favoured stand mixer of bakers.
 Why?
 Well, this quietly confident appliance is not only sturdy and capable, but it also packs a serious punch when it comes to power, with 1000 watts to put up a fight against any mix you pop into the bowl.

-In our tests, it certainly proved to be a trooper, dealing with pizza dough and batter with ease, as well as evenly mixing in chocolate chips.
-The all-metal attachments are very well made and easy to clean, and the glass bowl allows you to see your mix in progress, taking some of the guesswork out of the process.
+In my tests, it certainly proved to be a trooper, dealing with pizza dough and batter with ease, as well as evenly mixing in chocolate chips.
+The all-metal attachments are very well made and easy to clean, and the (option) glass bowl allows you to see your mix in progress, taking some of the guesswork out of the process.
 It is heavier than other metal bowls of other stand mixers on this list, however, and therefore won't suit everyone.

-Best KitchenAid stand mixer
+Most stylish stand mixer

 Specifications